HomeDing/homeding.github.io/elements/radio.md

 **mute** - The property set to 1 will mute the output signal.
 The element will automatically mute the chip when the volume is set to 0.

-**softmute** - The property set to 1 enables the softmute procedure that lowers the volume when no there is no current signal availabe.
+**softmute** - The property set to 1 enables the softmute procedure that lowers the volume when no there is no current signal available.

 **bassboost** - The property set to 1 enables the bassboost functionality of the radio chip.